NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/one-of.md

 Things to keep in mind when using `one-of`:

 * We can also use `one-of` with lists.
-For example, if we wanted each of our turtle to pick a random color from a predetermined list, we can write the following code: `ask turtles [set color one-of [red green blue yellow]]`.
+For example, if we wanted each of our turtles to pick a random color from a predetermined list, we can write the following code: `ask turtles [set color one-of [red green blue yellow]]`.

 * If `one-of` is used on an empty agentset or list, NetLogo will show an error and your model will not work.